dart-lang/site-www/src/tools/pub/glossary.md

 ## Content hashes

-The pub.dev repository serves the sha256 hash of each package version it hosts.
+The pub.dev repository serves a sha256 hash of each package version it hosts.
-This is useful for the pub client to validate the integrity of the downloaded package.
+The pub client can use this hash to validate the integrity of downloaded packages, and protect against changes on the repository.

-When `dart pub get` downloads a package, it computes the hash of the downloaded archive and re-downloads if there is a discrepancy.
+When `dart pub get` downloads a package, it computes the hash of the downloaded archive.
+The hash of each hosted dependency is stored with the [resolution][] in the [lockfile][].

-But furthermore the hash is used to protect against changes on the repository.

-The hash of each hosted dependency will be stored with the resolution in the [lockfile][].

-The pub client uses this content hash to verify that exactly the same packages are used when running `pub get` again using the same lock file, potentially on a different computer.
+The pub client uses this content hash to verify that running `pub get` again using the same lockfile, potentially on a different computer, uses exactly the same packages.

-If the locked hash doesn't match what's currently in the pub cache, the archive is redownloaded.
-If it still doesn't match, the lockfile is updated and a warning is printed like:
+If the locked hash doesn't match what's currently in the pub cache, pub redownloads the archive.
+If it still doesn't match, the lockfile updates and a warning is printed.
+For example:

 ```
 $ dart pub get
 Resolving dependencies...